Toyo-tez/POG/README.md

-# PPOG
+# POG
-Personal Pc Optimization Guide
+Personal Optimization Guide

 A optimization guide with personal tests or tested by friends